The “Why Investment Banking?” interview question

 The strong points from this answer include:

-- Awareness of the skills required for the job (lots of time spent in Excel, Word, and PowerPoint)
+- Awareness of the skills required for the job (a lot of time spent in Excel, Word, and PowerPoint)

 - Awareness of the hierarchy (senior bankers will lean hard on junior bankers and all work rolls downhill)